day8/re-frame/README.md

 Almost all event handlers mutate `app-db` in some way.
 Adding an item here, or deleting that one there.
 So often CRUD, but sometimes much more.
 Sometimes with async results.

-Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure fucntions with a signature of:
+Even though handlers appear to be about `app-db` mutation, re-frame requires them to be pure functions with a signature of:
 ```
    (state-of-app-db, event-vector) -> new-state
 ```
-re-frame passes to an event handler two paramters: the current state of `app-db` plus the event, and the job of a handler to to return a modified version of the state  (which re-frame will then put back into the `app-db`).
+re-frame passes to an event handler two parameters: the current state of `app-db` plus the event, and the job of a handler to return a modified version of the state  (which re-frame will then put back into the `app-db`).
 XXX currently not true but it will be shortly.

 ```
 (defn handle-delete